thisisandycullen/CIS298Assignment1/README.md

 This application should be very similar to the first application in the book.
 The focus with this application should be getting familiar with Android Studio and Git.

-## Outside Resources Used
+## Outside Resources Used - None, other than the textbook

-## Known Problems, Issues, And/Or Errors in the Program
+## Known Problems, Issues, And/Or Errors in the Program - Works great!